Signs of climate change are undeniable.

 In the past couple of years, climate change has led to a swell of seaweed from Brazil to settle in the increasingly warm Caribbean waters.
 The ocean water’s changing temperature alongside fertilizers and untreated sewage had detrimental effects.
 It led to massive piles of sargassum turning the once-clear waters muddy brown.
 Although Mexico has committed millions in removing the plants from its coastal waters, the effort seems fruitless.

 Despite the beaches’ current state, tourism continues to be on the rise.
 But whether Tulum can regain its turquoise waters is a mystery to be solved.
+In the meantime, visitors will just have to take advantage of the cenotes near Tulum or the cenotes in the Riviera Maya region.

 3. Pastoruri Glacier, Peru